ibexa/documentation-developer/docs/getting_started/install_on_ibexa_cloud.md

 ## 2. Create an account

-Log in to https://cloud.ibexa.co or create an account if you do not have one yet.
+Log in to https://cloud.ibexa.co or create an account if you don't have one yet.

 Create a project and select its region.